Tropical Atmosphere Ocean project: TAO/TRITON Array

 The TAO/TRITON array has been the dominant source of upper ocean temperature data near the equator over the past 25 years.
 The TAO/TRITON array consists of approximately 70 moorings in the tropical Pacific Ocean that measure surface meteorological and subsurface oceanic parameters.
 All data are transmitted to shore in real-time via the Argos System of satellites.
 The moorings include NOAA TAO moorings in the eastern and central Pacific Ocean, and Japanese TRITON moorings in the western Pacific Ocean.

 The TAO/TRITON moorings measure winds, sea surface temperature, relative humidity, air temperature, and subsurface temperature at 10 depths in the upper 500 m.
-In addition, five moorings along the equator measure ocean velocity.
-The TAO moorings are serviced by NOAA's research ship, the KA'IMIMOANA, which is dedicated to implementing and maintaining the TAO project while Japan maintains the TRITON moorings in the western Pacific Ocean.
+Five moorings along the equator measure ocean velocity.
+The TAO moorings are serviced by NOAA's research ship, the KA'IMIMOANA, which is dedicated to implementing and maintaining the TAO project.
+Japan maintains the TRITON moorings in the western Pacific Ocean.

 The array is a major component of global ocean and global climate observing systems including the El Niño/Southern Oscillation (ENSO) Observing System, the Global Climate Observing System (GCOS) and the Global Ocean Observing System (GOOS).
 The TAO/TRITON array project is supported by America thru NOAA, from Japan by JAMSTEC, and France contributes via IRD.

 The TAO/TRITON array readings and outputs are updated daily and are publicly available as data and graphic displays from the TAO project page where complementary data sets are also available.